Rowlinsons Banner Image

 If you and your spouse are planning for a time when one or both of you are gone, you may wonder what’s the best way to create wills that reflect your wishes and safeguard your assets for the benefit of future generations of your family.

-Mirror Wills and Mutual Wills are the two ways you and your partner can ensure that the wishes you share for each other, and any children you have, are carried out in the event of your death.
+Mirror Wills and Mutual Wills are two ways you and your partner can ensure that the wishes you share for each other, and any children you have, are carried out in the event of your death.

-This ensures that the surviving spouse is taken care of after the first death whilst minimising the risk of future issues for your loved ones and maximising provisions for your ultimate beneficiaries.
+Careful advice helps to ensure that the surviving spouse is taken care of after the first death whilst minimising the risk of future issues for your loved ones and maximising provisions for your ultimate beneficiaries.

 You’ll get straightforward expert legal advice from an award-winning full-service firm.
 Our expertise has gained us the Excellence in Private Client Award from the National Law Society in 2018.
 Rowlinsons Solicitors was also awarded Highly Commended in the Boutique Private Client Team of the Year category at the British Wills and Probate Awards 2023.